sjshank/pollApplication/README.md

 # Poll Application

-Search/Add your questions and cast you vote
+Search or Add your poll questions and cast your vote